Kashier-payments/Kashier-WooCommerce-UI-Plugin/README.md

 - choose payment methods which you would like to use to accept payment via kashier.

-- Insert the MID and Test Api Key in the Configuration page of each payment method.
+- Insert the MID, Test Api Key and Test Secret Key in the Configuration page of each payment method.

 - Make sure the enable checkbox is checked.